bpartner/dto/README.md

 ```

 ## Usage
-Declare you Dto object.
+Declare you DTO object.
 You can use any types declarations.

 For array or collection you can use PHPDoc annotation with type of data inside.
 Supported only array and collection.